kpn/mq-hammer/README.md

     Use "mqhammer [command] --help" for more information about a command.

-Currently, the Scenarios are performed in this way: each agent starts at a random position and loops infinitely through the Scenario.
+Scenarios are performed in this way: each agent starts at a random position and loops infinitely through the Scenario.

+For capturing packet dumps of TLS traffic, MQ Hammer can be instructed to output TLS master secrets in [NSS Key log format](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format) to a file.
+This file can be used in for instance Wireshark to decipher the encrypted traffic.

 ## Example